All About the Expo

 THE MARKET:

-The City & County of Honolulu is the state capital as well as the business, financial, urban and transport center encompassing the entire Island of Oahu.
-The metropolitan population is over one million, and In 2019 more than 10 million visitors visited Hawaii from around the world.
-The visitor industry offers 70,000 hotel rooms, resort condos and vacation rentals plus 3,000 foodservice establishments.
-Hawaii is also home to major military bases of the United States Army, Navy, Air Force, Marines, National Guard and Coast Guard.
-Census information from the State of Hawaii’s government agencies including the Dept. of Business, Economic Development and Tourism, the Dept. of Land Utilization and the Property Divisions of the Hawaii Counties indicates, excluding single family homes, that there are nearly 9,000 major residential, commercial and government buildings and facilities statewide.
+Census information from the State of Hawaii’s government agencies including the Dept. of Business, Economic Development and Tourism, the Dept. of Land Utilization and the Property Divisions of the Hawaii Counties indicates, excluding single family homes, there nearly 10,000 buildings, facilities and structures which include residential hi-rise, commercial, retail, industrial, healthcare, tourism, education, recreation, government and military statewide.
 Hawaii’s limited land mass encourages design solutions favoring more vertical and “green” construction projects.
-A 21-mile mass transit system is also being built along the Honolulu urban core.
+A 21-mile mass transit system has also begun operating along the Honolulu urban core.

 EXHIBITS:

-accounting, air-conditioning, access control, alarm systems, architectural, audio/video, building automation, cable and satellite services, carpets, cleaning, ceilings, computer systems, coatings, construction materials, doors, drapery, elevators, electrical, emergency power, energy controllers, engineering, finance, fire sprinklers, fitness, flooring & floor care, furnishings & decor, hardware, insurance, landscape & groundskeeping, leasing services, lighting, maintenance, material handling, office equipment & supplies, painting, parking, plumbing, printing, recycling, recreation equipment, remodeling, renovations & retrofitting, roofing, sanitation & sustainability, security staffing & systems, shade products, shipping, signage, storage, swimming pools, telecommunications, uniforms, ventilation, wall coverings, waste disposal, water purification, windows and more…
+Products, services & equipment exhibited include: accounting, air-conditioning, access controls, alarm systems, audio/video, building automation, cable & internet service, cabinetry, carpet, cleaning chemicals, coatings, construction materials, doors, drapery, elevators, electrical, emergency power, energy controllers, engineering, finance, fire sprinklers, floors & floor care, furniture and decor, grounds keeping, hardware, insurance, janitorial & maintenance, landscaping, leasing, lighting, maintenance, material handling, office equipment & supplies, painting, parking, plumbing, printing, recycling, recreation, remodeling, renovation, retrofitting, roofing, safety, sanitation, security shade structures, shipping, signage, solar, storage, swimming pools & supplies, telecommunications, umbrellas, ventilation, wall coverings, waste disposal, water purification, windows and more….

 PROMOTION:

-Full-color ads appear in Hawaii’s trade publications.
+All qualified Hawaii industry buyers receive invitations & free admission badges.
+Full-color ads appear in Hawaii trade publications.
 Exhibitors are given free Expo invitations as needed for their clients and prospective customers.
-Expo invitations are both mailed and emailed to a targeted database of over 20,000.
-Each individual in this database also receives The Expo Preview, by mail.
-This is a full-color newsletter providing a list of the exhibitors, their products, services and booth locations as well as the entire seminar schedule.
-Free admission badges are then sent to all registrants and include multiple contest entry coupons to win valuable prizes at the Expo.
+Expo invitations are both mailed and emailed to a targeted database of over 16,000.
+Each individual in this database also receives multiple mail and email updates promoting the exhibitors, their products and services, booth locations, the seminar schedule and sponsorships.
+Free admission badges are sent to all registrants and include multiple contest entry coupons to win valuable prizes during the Expo.

 THE FACILITY:

-owned and operated by the City & County of Honolulu.
+The Neal Blaisdell Center is a right-to-work municipal facility owned and operated by the City & County of Honolulu.
 The exhibitors are permitted to do their own display move-in, installation and dismantling.
-The Neal Blaisdell Center is conveniently located between Waikiki Beach, the heart of Hawaii’s tourist industry only two miles away, and Honolulu’s modern downtown capitol district and business center which are within walking distance.
+The Blaisdell Center is conveniently located between Waikiki Beach, the heart of Hawaii’s tourist industry only two miles away, and Honolulu’s modern downtown capitol district and business center which are within walking distance.

 BOOTH COST:

-All exhibit booths include one skirted display table, two chairs, a wastebasket, an 8’ high drape backwall, two 3’ high drape siderails, a 7” x 44” booth ID sign, six exhibitor badges, a full Expo Buyer’s Guide program listing, a listing with the exhibitor’s link on the Expo website for a full year, and the attendee postal mailing list free after the Expo.
+10’ deep x 10’ wide booths are $1,695.
+Corners are $1875.
+4.712% tax is added.
+All exhibit booths include one skirted display table, two chairs, a wastebasket, an 8’ high draped back wall, two 3’ high draped side rails, a 7” x 44” booth ID sign, six exhibitor badges, a full Expo Buyer’s Guide program listing, a listing with the exhibitor’s link on the Expo website and an attendee postal mailing list free after the Expo.

 AIRLINE/HOTEL: